Support & Troubleshooting

 Do not omit any steps, or screw up the order.

-So far 100% of the problems reported by users has been caused by incorrect installation steps or failing to reboot the laptop.
-All of them are windows problems and not a problem with the program !
+So far 100% of the problems reported by users have been caused by incorrect installation steps or failing to reboot the laptop.
+All of them are windows problems and not a problem with the program!

 You must follow installation instructions carefully.
 If you do not install the Art Phono Plus driver before plugging it in, or if you omit the rebooting sequence, you will run into problems because Windows will use the wrong set of drivers.